XDracam/simple_mapreduce/readme.md

 ## Compatibility

-This code compiles with VS2017, GCC and CLANG with C++17 features enabled.
+This code compiles with VSC2017 for now.
+Will upload the actual code once I got it portable enough for at least clang.